albinscode/jaxb-binding-namespace-demo/README.md

 # Aim

-This tiny project allows to show constraints when dealing with `import` or `include` xsd tags.
+This tiny project allows to show constraints when dealing with `import` or `include` XSD tags.

 The idea is to understand XML/XSD constraints to choose right model depdending of our developping needs...